-Originally only the Chapel of Our Lady of Pena was built on top the Sintra hill.
-Later a monastery was added but destroyed by lightning and the 1755 Great Lisbon Earthquake.
-But the chapel remain standing with its impressive work of marble.
+Originally only the Chapel of Our Lady of Pena was built at the top of the Sintra hill.
+Later a monastery was added but was destroyed by lightning and the 1755 Great Lisbon Earthquake.
+But the chapel remains standing with its impressive work of marble.

-The park surrounding the Sintra Pena Palace is big.
-You don't have to take the bus up and down you can also explore on foot to admire the forest, ponds, flowers and small waterfalls.
+The park surrounding the Sintra Palace is big.
+You don't have to take the bus up and down, you can also choose to explore on foot to admire the forest, ponds, flowers and small waterfalls.

 Below for example you can see the wall of the castle of the Moors. (you can see many photos of my visit there in the Sintra Castle article)

 Want to see more of PORTUGAL?